-- ShMM Login
+- ShMM login

 - Starting the Shelf Manager

-- Redundant Operation
+- Redundant operation

-- Operation in Shelves with Radial IPMB-0
+- Operation in shelves with radial IPMB-0

-- Automatic SEL Truncation
+- Automatic SEL truncation

-- Cooling State Sensors
+- Cooling state sensors

-- Deadlock Detection
+- Deadlock detection

-- Master-Only IC Bus Fault Isolation
+- IC Bus fault isolation

-- Assignment of LAN Configuration Parameters to Boards and Modules
+- Assignment of LAN configuration parameters to boards and modules

-- HPI System Event Sensor
+- HPI System Event sensor

-- ShMM Tests Available via the Diagnostic Infrastructure
+- ShMM tests available via the diagnostic infrastructure

-4.2 ShMM Login
+4.2 ShMM login

 Once the ShMM has been fully booted, you are prompted to login.
-You can log in as user root.
-With the factory defaults, no password is requested.
+You can log in as user root; the default password, as set in the factory-provided RFS images, is the empty password "".
 We highly recommend that you change passwords during the configuration of the ShMM.
-The password can be reset to factory defaults if the password is forgotten.
-Here is a typical log-in session for ShMM-500 (which would look similar on ShMM-1500 and ShMM-700):
+If the password is forgotten, it can be reset as described in section 6.4.
+The following is a typical log-in session for ShMM-500 (which would look similar on ShMM-1500 and ShMM-700):

-'''

 shmm500 login: root

 Password:

-ls
+ls /

 bin dev etc lib mnt

 proc sbin tmp usr var

-##

-'''